IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 The only thing you need is a way to check if this detection and translation will stay correct in the future, even when making some modifications to your rules or to the engine.

 For this, we advise writing exhaustive assert statements for each unit test, checking each property of the detection stores and translated nodes.
 This way, you will immediately know if you break things with future modifications or updates.
-You can look into existing unit tests to know how we are writing these assert statements.
+You can look into existing unit tests to know how these assert statements are written.

 If you have to write a lot of assert statements for a lot of detection rules, you may want to automate this process.
-While we do not provide a generic methodology to do so, we have done it for Java, with [`GenerateAssertsHelper`](../java/src/test/java/com/ibm/plugin/utils/GenerateAssertsHelper.java) (documented in its file), from which you can get inspired to write your own automation for your language.
+While we do not provide a generic methodology to do so, we have done it for Java, with [`GenerateAssertsHelper`](../java/src/test/java/com/ibm/plugin/utils/GenerateAssertsHelper.java) (documented in its file), which can easily be reused for another language, requiring only minor modifications.

 ### Going further: using graph visualization to better understand dependent detection rules